CATEGORIES

 quality, with the problems of stripping and corrosion in the metallurgy.

-We insulate our conductors with VIRGIN PTFE Pressure Cast Teflon insulation and a Military Grade 4N
+with VIRGIN PTFE Pressure Cast Teflon insulation and a

 extruded insulators it exhibits the lowest dielectric loss, and is the best